vuongptnguyen/Whiteblock_User_Guide/docs/overview.rst

 Features
 =========================
+  -	**Blockchain Agnostic**
-  -	Blockchain Agnostic - Deploy from list of supported clients with appropriate testing libraries or bring your own into the Whiteblock environment.
+  Deploy from list of supported clients with appropriate testing libraries or bring your own into the Whiteblock environment.
+  - **Automate Genesis Ceremony**
-  - Automate Genesis Ceremony - Quickly provision a functional blockchain network without the additional hassle of editing a configuration file every time a new test network is provisioned.
+  Quickly provision a functional blockchain network without the additional hassle of editing a configuration file every time a new test network is provisioned.
-  - Account & Wallet Creation - Indicate total number of accounts/wallets to be created within network.
+  - **Account & Wallet Creation**
+  Indicate total number of accounts/wallets to be created within network.
+  - **Pre-allocate Funds**
-  - Pre-allocate Funds - Fund wallets and accounts with a specified amount of assets.
+  Fund wallets and accounts with a specified amount of assets.
 Start testing right away without the need to wait for mining rewards.
+  - **Transactional Logic**
-  - Transactional Logic - Indicate the value and volume of transactions to automate activity.
+  Indicate the value and volume of transactions to automate activity.
 Measure transactions per second (TPS) and observe the effects of various environmental conditions on throughput.
+  - **Network Behavior**
-  - Network Behavior - Configure Wide Area Network (WAN) conditions between nodes, including latency, packet loss, and bandwidth constraints to replicate real-world performance within a safe and controlled environment.
+  Configure Wide Area Network (WAN) conditions between nodes, including latency, packet loss, and bandwidth constraints to replicate real-world performance within a safe and controlled environment.
+  - **Data Visualization**
-  - Data Visualization - The Whiteblock Explorer provides insight into TPS, uncle rate, and other relevant data points and performance metrics.
+  The Whiteblock Explorer provides insight into TPS, uncle rate, and other relevant data points and performance metrics.
+  - **Reporting**
-  - Reporting - Generate concise reports to summarize your test cases.
+  Generate concise reports to summarize your test cases.
+  - **Pipeline Integration**
-  - Pipeline Integration - Whiteblock seamlessly integrates with your CI/CD platform of choice to reduce development overhead.
+  Whiteblock seamlessly integrates with your CI/CD platform of choice to reduce development overhead.

 Network Specifications
 =========================